wp-plugins/my-calendar/trunk/readme.txt

 10. Template editing

 == Upgrade Notice ==

+= 2.0.6 =
+Thanks for your patience!
+With this major rewrite, I've wanted to clear out new bugs as fast as possible.

 = 2.0.0 =
 Major database redesign.
 Some new features, including single event view and pagination in events lists.
 Database update is non-destructive; no data will be deleted.